 Dr Ghazaryan's current research includes the analysis of the legal aspects of bilateral Association Agreements between the European Union and its Member States and Ukraine, Georgia and Moldova… read more

-Katrina Peake, 'To what extent do EU trade and sustainable development instruments effectively promote labour rights in the Ready Made Garment industry of South and South-East Asia?' (joint supervision with Professor Jeffrey Kenner)
+Katrina Peake, 'To what extent do EU trade and sustainable development instruments effectively promote labour rights in the Ready Made Garment industry of South and South-East Asia?' (joint supervision with Professor Jeff Kenner)

 Astghik Solomonyan, 'To sign or not to sign?
 Choices faced by developing countries in terms fo public procurement review mechanisms included in international trade agreements' (joint supervision with Dr Aris Georgopoulos)